crcn/mojo.js/README.md

   </a>
 </p>

 Mojo.js is a JavaScript framework for building Single Page Applications, or static websites in [Node.js](http://nodejs.org/).
 It's inspired by [Angular.js](http://angularjs.org/), [Derby.js](http://derbyjs.com/), [Knockout.js](http://knockoutjs.com/), [Meteor.js](http://www.meteor.com/), [Ember.js](http://emberjs.com/), [jQuery](http://jquery.com/), and [Backbone.js](http://backbonejs.org/).
-Much of the design was taken after Backbone.js - we wanted to build something that was unopinionated.
+Much of the design was inspired by Backbone.js, and Node.js.
+The core is small, while third-party modules allow you to customize Mojo depending on your requirements.

-Mojo.js was built to solve a problem - we needed a JavaScript framework that played nicely with Backbone.js, and didn't require a full rewrite of our codebase.
-Mojo.js allowed us to build newer code on top of old code.
+Mojo was built initially to phase out old code, and itself - hence the modularity.
+The philosophy behind allow you to build on top of your old code base, and slowly strangle out your old application until you have a new one.

 ### Features